karanaggarwal1994/life-opt/README.md

 # Life-opt: Optimizing the Linear Fascicle Evaluation Algorithm for Multi-Core and Many-Core Systems

-# LiFE-GPU-opt: Optimizing the Linear Fascicle Evaluation Algorithm for Multi-Core Systems

 # About
 This software is an optimized implementation of the compute-intensive matrix operations of the LiFE algorithm for CPUs and GPUs.